Skip to content

 You can specify both timeouts.
 Just make sure that the optimization timeout is smaller than the generation timeout.
 Both timeouts are specified in a whole number of seconds.

-• support_circuit_visualization - When the flag is set to True (default), the quantum program can be visualized using the show command and generated in the IDE.
-See Quantum Program Visualization Tool.
+• debug_mode - When the flag is set to True (default), the quantum program will contain debug information for enhanced visualization (See Quantum Program Visualization Tool).